carlosgit7/server_setup_DigitalOcean/FrontendServer_Setup/README.md

 4. Give user permissions to Nginx Folder `sudo chown -R /var/www/`
 5. Create folder for the app `sudo mkdir /var/www/APP_NAME`
 6. Copy dist folder to nginx folder with `cp dist/* /var/www/APP_NAME/`

-## Add domain to Digital Ocean

-1. DO Console click on DNS
-2. Add Site and point @ to server
-3. On your domain registrar (Probably [GoDaddy](https://www.godaddy.com/))
-4. Change Name Servers to the One that DO Have

 ## Add Certbot to have Https on the server (FIXED COMMANDS, FOLLOW ONE AT A TIME)